 The DWM result within the interval of productive layers KT-II-II and KT-II-I was presented by the three cubes: with left-side, symmetric (hexagonal) and right-side apertures.
 The DWM was performed in two variants: with isotropic and anisotropic (VTI) depth velocity models.
 In the Fig.1, the comparison of results is shown that were obtained by isotropic (left) and anisotropic (right) DWM.
 In the figure, the fragments of the stratigraphic slices of the DWM cubes that are parallel to the base boundary of the productive layer KT-II-I are shown.
-It is clearly seen that in case of isotropic migration, the DW anomalies are absent in the area of the N-001 well, and at the same time an intensive DW anomaly of west-north-west direction is seen near that well after anisotropic DWM.
-The description of core samples displays an intensive fracturing within the whole interval of the core samples.
-One of the highest values of the fluid yield obtained within the oil field that is characterized for this well also testifies the presence of fracturing.
+It is clearly seen that in case of isotropic migration, the DW anomalies are absent in the area of the N-001 well, and at the same time an intensive DW anomaly in west-north-west direction is seen near this well after anisotropic DWM.
+The description of core samples displays intensive fracturing within the whole interval of the core samples.
+One of the highest values of the fluid yield obtained within this oil field is attributed to this particular well which also testifies the presence of fracturing.